scenaristeur/shighl/README.md

 ```

 ## sh.note
-when you get an instance (with pod.pti) of shortClasse "Notes" and once you are logged with sh.session
+when you get an instance (with pod.pti) of shortClass "Notes" and once you are logged with sh.session

 - sh.notes.get(instance) return Array
 - (sh.notes.subjects.get(instance) return Array) ??